rosarz/Roulette/README.md

 # :game_die: Roulette Game
 Classic roulette game based on SFML engine

+Update 1.0 / 27.06
++ added a full functionally spin with specified bet amount on a different type of bet
++ added menu to start the game and back into menu whenever you want
++ few addons like text popup how much did you added into bet or if you win or lose
++ reworked multi-betting cuz something wasn't working well In next update:
++ wheel animation
++ add settings to the game
++ add ranking for highest win with Regex
++ add filesystem for nicknames

 Update 0.9 / 25.06
 + added a spin button and make an intro to put a bet func